the-maty/dc-bot-pterodactyl-py/README.md

 ---

 **Instructions to run inside Docker**
-1. Take `docker-compose.yml` and edit path where would be your config stored.
+1. Take `docker-compose.yml` and edit path where will be your config stored.
 2. Create `config.py` from example-config.py